top of page

 Fishing and Beyond

-Local fishing is still significant, as most families in the town continue to fish and sell their produce.
+Local fishing remains significant, as most families in the town continue to fish and sell their catch.
 The fish market is one of the attractions rich in the local culture and popularly known for selling fresh fish.

 Must-Visit Spots

-Praia de Santo António: One of the most picturesque and gorgeous beaches that can be found near the town, it is perfect for swimming and a nice rest.
+Praia de Santo António: One of the most picturesque and beautiful beaches near the town, it is perfect for swimming and a relaxing rest.

-Carvoeiro is a delightful fisherman's haven that has become a well-known islander paradise.
-However, looking at the city's current expansion, it has still maintained most parts of it, which looks typical.
+Carvoeiro is a delightful fishing village that has become a well-known island paradise.
+However, considering the city's current expansion, it has still retained most of its original parts, which is typical.

 Fishing and Beyond